NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 // Uncomment or -D this define to enable external data storage (SD card or EEPROM) to save on sketch size.
 Required for constrained devices.
 //#define HYDRO_DISABLE_BUILTIN_DATA              // Disables library data existing in Flash, see DataWriter example for exporting details

-// Uncomment or -D this define to enable debug output (treats Serial output as attached to serial monitor).
+// Uncomment or -D this define to enable debug output (treats Serial output as attached to serial monitor, waiting on start for connection).
 //#define HYDRO_ENABLE_DEBUG_OUTPUT

 // Uncomment or -D this define to enable verbose debug output (note: adds considerable size to compiled sketch).